BrokenSwing/Comixaire/specifications/usecases/employee-crud/README.md

 ![Use Case Diagram](./employee-crud.png)

-## 1.1 Brief Description
+## Brief Description

-This use case allows an administrator to manage employees.
+This use case allows an employee to manage employee
+.

-## 1.2 Flow of events
+## Flow of events

-### 1.2.1 Basic Flow
+### Basic Flow

-This use case starts when an administrator wants to create, update, view or delete an employee.
+This use case starts when an employee wishes to create, read, update and/or delete employee from the system.
-The admin does one action and this action is validated in the database.

-* Admin go to the manage employee menu
-* Then click on (create, update, view or delete) employee
-* If create : have a form to enter the information about the employee
-* If update : the system ask the Id of employee and the admin can change information about a employee
-* If view : the system ask the id of the employee  and admin can view the informations about the employee he can go to the page update by this page
-* If delete the system ask the id of the employee and ask a confirmation to delete

-### 1.2.2 Alternative Flows

-#### 1.2.2.1 Invalid client ID for update
+The system requests that an administrator specify the function he/she would like to perform (either Create an employee, Read an employee, Update an employee, or Delete an employee)

+Once an administrator provides the requested information, one of the sub flows is executed.

+If an administrator selected “Create an employee“, the Create an employee ub-flow is executed.
+If an administrator selected “Read an employee“, the Read an employee sub-flow is executed.
+If an administrator selected “Update an employee“, the Update an employee sub-flow is executed.
+If an administrator selected “Delete an employee“, the Delete an employee sub-flow is executed

+#### Create an employee

+The system requests that an administrator enters the employee information.
+This includes:
+FirstName
+Lastname
+Phone
+Address
+Birth date
+Date of hire
+...

+Once an administrator provides the requested information, the system generates and assigns a unique employee id number to the employee.
+The employee are added to the system.

+The system provides an administrator with the new employee id.

+#### Read an employee

+The system requests that an administrator enters the employee id.

+An administrator enters the employee id.
+The system retrieves and displays the employee information.

+#### Update an employee

+The system requests that an administrator enters the employee id.

+An administrator enters the employee id.
+The system retrieves and displays the employee information.

+An administrator makes the desired changes to the employee information.
+This includes any of the information specified in the Create an employee sub-flow.

+Once an administrator updates the necessary information, the system updates the employee record with the updated information.

+#### Deleted an employee

+The system requests that an administrator enters the employee id.

+An administrator enters the document id.
+The system retrieves and displays the employee information.

-The admin wants to update a non existing employee, the system displays an error message and proposes to create this employee.
+The system prompts an administrator to confirm the deletion of the employee.

-#### 1.2.2.2 Invalid client ID for view or delete

-The admin wants to view or delete a non existing employee, the system displays an error message.
+An administrator verifies the deletion.

+The system removes the employee from the system.

+### Alternative Flows

+#### employee not found

+If in the Read an employee, Update an employee or Delete an employee sub-flows, an employee with the specified id number does not exist, the system displays an error message.
+An administrator can then enter a different id number or cancel the operation, at which point the use case ends.

+#### Deleted cancelled

+If in the Delete an employee sub-flow, an administrator decides not to delete the employee, the delete is cancelled, and the Basic Flow is re-started at the beginning.

-## 1.3 Special requirements
+## Special requirements

 None.

-## 1.4 Pre-Conditions
+## Pre-Conditions

-Admin must be logged in the system.
+Administrator must be logged in the system.

-## 1.5 Post-Condition
+## Post-Condition

-None.
+If the use case was successful, the employee information is created, updated, read, or deleted from the system.
+Otherwise, the system state is unchanged.

-## 1.6 Extension Points
+## Extension Points

 None.